tatianegercina/FinTech/01-Lesson-Plans/12-NLP/Supplemental/StudentGuide.md

 <details>
 <summary>What is Natural Language Processing?</summary><br>

-Natural Language Processing (NLP) is the development of technology that works with translating human language components into something a computer can work with.
-NLP is at work anytime you interact with technology that responds to your language inputs.
-It can be thought of as processing human language into computer inputs.
+Natural language processing is a field focused on the goal of having computers interact with (understand and generate) natural (human) language.

 Examples include:
 * Spell Checker.